PISAresearch/pisa/12-watchtower-API.md

 At a high level, the client sends an encrypted justice transaction alongside a transaction locator to the WatchTower.
 Both the encryption key and the transaction locator are derived from the breach transaction id, meaning that the WatchTower will be able to decrypt the justice transaction only after the corresponding breach is seen on the blockchain.
 Therefore, the WatchTower does not learn any information about the client's channel unless there is a channel breach (channel-privacy).

-Due to replace-by-revocation lightning channels, the client should send data to the WatchTower for every new update in the channel, otherwise the WatchTower may not be able to respond to specific breaches.
+Due to replace-by-revocation Lightning channels, the client should send data to the WatchTower for every new update in the channel, otherwise the WatchTower may not be able to respond to specific breaches.

 Finally, optional QoS can be offered by the WatchTower to provide stronger guarantees to the client, such as a signed receipt for every new job.
 The rationale for the receipt is to build an _accountable_ WatchTower as the customer can later use it as publicly verifiable evidence if the WatchTower fails to protect them.